 But there are a lot of keratin treatments on the market, and they’re not all the same.
 If you’re shopping for a keratin treatment, you may be wondering which type is right for your hair.

-If you’re ready to buy a keratin treatment, check out the matrix above for our top recommendations.
+If you’re ready to buy a keratin treatment, check out the product list above for our top recommendations.
 For general information about keratin treatments, continue reading this shopping guide.

 Keratin is a protein that occurs naturally in the hair, skin, and nails.